maccoss/2025-ExampleDifferentialAnalysis/README.md

 # Proteomics Analysis Toolkit and Example Workflows

-This repository provides a comprehensive **proteomics analysis toolkit** with example workflows for analyzing quantitative proteomics data from Skyline.
+This repository provides a **proteomics analysis toolkit** with example workflows for analyzing quantitative proteomics data from Skyline.
 The toolkit supports end-to-end analysis from data import through statistical analysis and visualization.

 ## Getting Started - Minimal Analysis Notebook

-**`Minimal-Analysis.ipynb`** - A streamlined, production-ready notebook that demonstrates the complete analysis workflow in a single, well-documented file.
+**`Minimal-Analysis.ipynb`** - A simple notebook that demonstrates the analysis workflow in a single python notebook.

 ### Key Features:
 - **Complete workflow** in one notebook with minimal code